symfony/symfony-docs/security/guard_authentication.rst

 Step 2) Create the Authenticator Class
 --------------------------------------

-To create a custom authentication system, just create a class and make it implement :class:`Symfony\\Component\\Security\\Guard\\AuthenticatorInterface`.
+To create a custom authentication system, create a class and make it implement :class:`Symfony\\Component\\Security\\Guard\\AuthenticatorInterface`.
 Or, extend the simpler :class:`Symfony\\Component\\Security\\Guard\\AbstractGuardAuthenticator`.